Pure Padel: Every UK Club in 2026

 | Conversion | 40,000 sq ft former Cineworld; will be Glasgow's first dedicated indoor padel club | New Summer St; converted Land Rover Jaguar engineering plant; 10-min walk from Snow Hill | Streetsbrook Rd, Shirley; on Moseley Cricket Club site; pro shop + bistro café | 40,000 sq ft purpose-built padel warehouse - Pure Padel's first 'Centre of Excellence' | Not yet announced | Not yet announced | Not yet announced | Not yet announced |

-How Pure Padel works
+How does Pure Padel actually work?

 Pay-and-play, Playtomic-bookable, no membership fees